mitchellurgero/BashScripts/README.md

 # BashScripts

-Collection of bash scripts I make for situations that I need them for, some you might find useful.
+Collection of bash scripts I have made for situations that I need them for, some you might find useful.

 ## Collection